Guy Montgomery's Guy Mont-Spelling Bee (Australian TV series): Reception

 The premiere episode attracted an average overnight audience of 659,000 viewers nationally, winning the daily slot.

 David Knox of TV Tonight gave the show three-and-a-half out of five stars.

 Critic Giselle Au-Nhien Nguyen of The Guardian gave it a positive review (five out of five stars), describing the show as "an absolute d-e-l-i-g-h-t".

+Montgomery won the Graham Kennedy Award for Most Popular New Talent at the 2025 Logie Awards for hosting the show.